jtod/Sigma16/docs/src/S16homepage/index.md

 * A 16-bit architecture with a simple yet powerful instruction set.

-* A small core subset of the architecture is suitable for introductory teaching, but more advanced features support systems programming.
+* A small core subset of the architecture is suitable for introductory teaching, and more advanced features support systems programming.

 * Software tools include an assembler, linker, emulator, and IDE.